diklagit/project-bcard/README.md

 #### GENERAL:
 - any guest can see business cards on the main page->all cards,
 - make a search on the cards pages
-- and sea the additional details of the card business on->card details page, which includes dinamic map for showing the business location site.
+- and see the additional details of the card business on->card details page, which includes dinamic map for showing the business location site.

 - sign up on the-> sign up navink